 - To determine how much side (or peripheral) vision you have and how much surrounding area you can see

-- The low vision specialist will likely perform a very precise visual field measurement, using a computerized visual field analyzer, such as the Humphrey, or a non-computerized visual field test, such as the tangent screen or
+- The low vision specialist will likely perform a very precise visual field measurement, using a computerized visual field analyzer, such as the Humphrey Visual Field Analyzer, or a non-computerized visual field test, such as the tangent screen or the Goldmann Perimeter Exam:

-And a variety of specialized tests to measure:
+Your doctor may also administer a number of specialized tests to evaluate:

 Since much of the examination will focus on what your functional needs are in your day-to-day life, you will be asked a wide range of easy-to-answer questions.
 Some of these questions will be about your habits or activities in reading and near vision activities, such as the following: